spatie/laravel-dashboard/docs/adding-tiles/google-calendar.md

 weight: 3
 ---

-This tile can used on the [Laravel Dashboard](https://github.com/spatie/laravel-dashboard) to display events on a Google calendar.
+This tile displays events on a Google calendar.

 ![screenshot](TODO: add link)